AndreasBriese/breeze/README.md

 **Important Note 2014/11/1**:

 Breeze had not (jet) become analysed for cryptographic security (cryptoanalysed) by the community!
-(I would very much appriciate, if you, the reader, would like to do some analysis) So far breeze should be considered UNSAFE and it's definitely NOT recommended to use Breeze in a security sensitive or cryptographic context.
+(I would very much appriciate, if you, the reader, would like to do some analysis)

+**So far breeze should be considered UNSAFE and it's definitely NOT recommended to use Breeze in a security sensitive or cryptographic context!**

 ####- - -